A-Croshaw/cosbranok/README.md

  * The boxes are styled with the same background colour (`#fcf377ad`) and have three rounded corners.

- * when this page is viewed on a desktop the events will appear 3 across the screen.
+ * When this page is viewed on a desktop the events will appear 3 across the screen.

 ![Events Image](documents/readme-images/events1.png)

- * when this page is viewed on a tablet the events will appear 2 across the screen.
+ * When this page is viewed on a tablet the events will appear 2 across the screen.

- * when this page is viewed on a mobile the events will appear 1 across the screen.
+ * When this page is viewed on a mobile the events will appear 1 across the screen.

 ![Events Image](documents/readme-images/events2.png) ![Events Image](documents/readme-images/events3.png)

 ### _Upcoming Events_

+ * These are to show the user the upcoming events.

  * The upcoming event displays,
     * The name of the event with the external link.
     * The Date and times of the event.
-    * The address of the event, with the extrenal link in the first line.
+    * The address of the event, with the external link in the first line.

 ![Events Image](documents/readme-images/eventbox1.png)

 ### _Past Events_

+* These are to show the user the past events that they have attended.

  * The upcoming event displays,
     * The name of the event with the external link.